 Strengthening of government commitment to long term food policy

-Government support and encouragement will enable changes in the way the market operates and the adoption of new business models.
-But how to encourage politicians to move away from short term thinking?
+Government support and encouragement is the ‘magic glue’ which will enable changes in the way the market operates, and the adoption of new business models.

 Transformational change requires transformational thinking.
 The Food Ethics Council supports business leaders who are squaring up to the inequalities in our food system.
 It is no easy task, but nothing less will be enough.